Klipper3d/klipper/docs/Example_Configs.md

       specifying a `gear_ratio` it is preferable to specify the actual gears on the mechanism (eg, prefer `gear_ratio: 80:20` over `gear_ratio: 4:1`).
+   6. Avoid defining field values that are set to their default value.
+For example, one should not specify `min_extrude_temp:
+      170` as that is already the default value.
+   7. Where possible, lines should not exceed 80 columns.
-6. Do not use any deprecated features in the example config file.
+7. Do not use any deprecated features in the example config file.
 The `step_distance` parameter is deprecated and should not be in any example config file.
+8. Do not disable a default safety system in an example config file.
+   For example, a config should not specify a custom `max_extrude_cross_section`.
+Do not enable debugging features.
+For example there should not be a `force_move` config section.

 Example config files are submitted by creating a github "pull request".
 Please also follow the directions in the [contributing